Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Non-Strongly Convex Analysis

 We are going to improve this result in several ways: \BIT \item[--] All moments of $\| \theta_{n }- \theta_\ast \|^2$ and $ f ( \bar{\theta}_n ) - f(\theta_\ast) $ will be bounded, leading to a sub-exponential behavior.
 Note that we do not assume that the iterates are restricted to a predefined bounded set, which is the usual assumption made to derive tail bounds for stochastic approximation \citep{nesterov2008confidence,nemirovski2009robust,kakade2009generalization}. \item[--] We are going to show that the squared norm of the gradient at $\bar{\theta}_n = \frac{1}{n} \sum_{k=1}^n \theta_{k-1}$ converges at rate $O(1/n)$, even in the non-strongly convex case.
-This will allow us to derive finer convergence rates in presence of local strong convexity in \mysec{strong}. \EIT
+This will allow us to derive finer convergence rates in presence of local strong convexity in \mysec{strong}. \item[--] The bounds above do not explicitly depend on the dimension of the problem, however, in practice, the quantity $R^2 \| \theta_0 - \theta_\ast\|^2$ typically \emph{implicitly} scales linearly in the problem dimension. \EIT